-It was an executive coach who first introduced me to the idea that I was MORE than a pastor.
+It was a coach who first introduced me to the idea that I was MORE than a pastor.

 I was in my first year of pastoral ministry – in my late 20’s – with three young kids at the time.
-We added two more just a couple of years later.
+We would add two more just a couple of years later.

 He was a member of my church, around 65 or 70 years of age.
 His name was Don.

-One day Don reached out to me and shared how he was an executive coach who worked with business leaders and entrepreneurs, and even a few pastors, to help them grow in their life and leadership.
+One day Don reached out to me and explained how he was a coach who worked with organizational leaders, entrepreneurs, and even a few pastors, to help them grow in their life and leadership.

 Then Don shared something that I had never thought of before.
 He said…

-“If you want to achieve greater levels of success in your life, you need to become the kind of person who is worthy of achieving that success.”
+“If you want to achieve greater levels of success in your life, you need to become the kind of person who is capable of achieving that success.”

-I’ll admit that I was a bit skeptical at first.
+I’ll admit that I was a bit skeptical at first, and unsure about the time and financial commitment that would be required.

 Six Things a Coach Can Do For You